 - All borrowers must sign the Note; - All borrowers must have a social security number; - Any social security number discrepancies that are identified must be resolved.
-If social security number inconsistencies cannot be resolved, the social security number must be validated with the Social Security Administration (SSA) using one of the following methods: - Form SSA-89 (Authorization for Social Security Administration to Release Social Security Number Verification); or - Electronic Consent Based Social Security Number Verification (eCBSV) Service. - o If the social security number cannot be validated with the SSA, the loan is not eligible. - An Individual Tax Identification Number (ITIN) is not permitted; and - Each borrower must be an individual; - Non-individual legal entities such as corporations, general partnerships, limited partnerships, real estate syndications, or investment trusts are not eligible.
+If social security number inconsistencies cannot be resolved, the social security number must be validated with the Social Security Administration (SSA) using one of the following methods: - Form SSA-89 (Authorization for Social Security Administration to Release Social Security Number Verification); or - Electronic Consent Based Social Security Number Verification (eCBSV) Service. - If the social security number cannot be validated with the SSA, the loan is not eligible. - An Individual Tax Identification Number (ITIN) is not permitted; and - Each borrower must be an individual; - Non-individual legal entities such as corporations, general partnerships, limited partnerships, real estate syndications, or investment trusts are not eligible.
 Living trusts may be eligible.
 Refer to the Loans to Trusts section in this chapter.
 In addition, if title is currently held in the name of a limited liability company (LLC) or land trust the loan may be eligible provided the borrower is a member of the LLC or land trust and title is transferred to the borrower's name at closing.

-Borrower must be one of the following:
+At least one borrower must be one of the following:

 - Member of a federally recognized tribe,

 - One of the following 5 state tribes

 - Coharie Tribe (North Carolina)

+- Haliwa-Saponi Tribe (North Carolina)

+- Lumbee Tribe (North Carolina)